 NETWORKS, COLLABORATION AND RESISTANCE IN/BETWEEN PORTUGAL AND BRAZIL, 1962-1982: WORKS FROM THE ARQUIVO FERNANDO AGUIAR AND THE COLEÇÃO MORAES-BARBOSA

 The John Young Museum of Art, University of Hawai‘i at Mānoa, is proud to present for the first time in Hawai‘i works from the collections of two major dedicated archives of experimental poetry, the Arquivo Fernando Aguiar in Lisbon and the Coleção Moraes-Barbosa in São Paulo.
-The exhibition will be on view October 26 – December 10, 2020.
+The exhibition "Networks, Collaboration and Resistance In/between Portugal and Brazil, 1962-1982: Works From The Arquivo Fernando Aguiar and The Coleção Moraes-Barbosa" will be on view October 26, 2020 – January 28, 2021.

 During the 1960s and 1970s experimental poetry in Brazil and Portugal explicitly resisted police and military power, oppressive governments, and in Portugal, protested colonialism.
 The approach taken by these groundbreaking poets and the authors and artists they affiliated themselves with—nearly 400 are represented in this exhibition—took the form of some of the most radical experiments ever seen in magazine publishing.